Raiffeisen-DGTL/checkita-data-quality/docs/en/03-job-configuration/08-Metrics.md

 **This metric works with only one column.**

+Metric is not reversible and metric increment returns `Failure` status for rows where value in the specified column cannot be cast to number.

 All average number metrics are defined in `avgNumber` subsection.

-Metric increment returns `Failure` status for rows where value in the specified column is not castable to number.

 ### Standard Deviation Number Metric